sarmbruster/neo4j-querykiller/README.md

     }

 A map is returned.
 Its keys are the cypher queries, the values are a map holding the aggregated total runtime of this query ("total")
-    and a collection of the individual invocatations with timestamp and duration.
+    and a collection of the individual invocations with timestamp and duration.

-NB: the statistics can grow large, to clear them:
+NB: the statistics can grow large and memory consuming, to clear them:

     curl -X DELETE http://localhost:7474/statistics/

 Implementation
 --------------

 QueryRegistryExtension is a kernel extension to Neo4j and allows to register and unregister queries.
-When a query should be terminated, `terminate()` is called on the respective transaction.
+The registration of a query requires providing the transaction it runs in.
+For the legacy cypher endpoint a transaction is provided by the servlet filter (see below).
+For the transactional cypher endpoint the respective transaction is retrieved via Neo4j's internal `TransactionRegistry`.
+The kernel extension features termination of a query through sending `terminate()` to its transaction.

+The kernel extension additionally acts as [Observable](https://docs.oracle.com/javase/7/docs/api/java/util/Observable.html).
+Other components (e.g. QueryStatisticsExtension) can register themselves as observer.
+See [here](./src/main/java/org/neo4j/extension/querykiller/events) for a list of supported events.

 A servlet filter (QueryKillerFilter.java) is registered via a SPIPPluginLifecycle: Lifecycle.java.
 The filter intercepts every execution of a cypher statement and registers/unregisters it with the QueryRegistry.